 “To have a healthy, balanced and loving marriage with all the noise of the digital world you must be as intentional in pursuing your spouse now as you were before you got married.
 Go on regular dates, leave your smartphone in the car and talk to each other without interruption.
 Whoever needs you can wait until you've had time to connect with the most important person in your life.
 This is the secret to maintain a marriage that will last.”

 Debi Walter, Relationship Blogger at The Romantic Vineyard

 “Water the plant of your relationship!
 Make the time and take the time for the couple, never take it for granted.
-Live by Dr. Ruskin's 3 legs of marriage rule: 1) emotional intimacy, 2) physical intimacy, and 3) sexual intimacy, with the stool top of communication and trust.
-Put your equipment down and pay attention to your mate and your couple-hood.”
+Live by Dr. Ruskin's 3threelegs of marriage rule: 1) emotional intimacy, 2) physical intimacy, and 3) sexual intimacy, with the stool top of communication and trust.
+Put your equipment down and pay attention to your mate and your couplehood.”